 Safak is an MD-PhD student at Hacettepe University, Ankara, Turkey.
 She has finished most of the MD part of her studies and has joined the lab in October 2020 to perform her PhD.
 Her primary research interest is tumor biology and immunology.
 She aspires to be an oncologist after she graduates from the Medical Scientist Training Program.

 Hannah is a biochemistry graduate student at the University of Tübingen, Germany.
 Her primary research interest is cancer-immunology, and she wants to become an expert in this field.
 She holds a bachelor’s degree in molecular medicine from the University of Freiburg, Germany.
 During the last years she has been focusing on STING inhibition in kidney cancer, cGMP signalling in melanoma and MHC Class I epitope assays.

 Lauren Kim Harvard University Student

-Lauren is a first-year student at Harvard University looking to pursue a concentration in Chemical and Physical Biology with a secondary in Economics.
+Lauren is a second-year student at Harvard University looking to pursue a concentration in Chemical and Physical Biology with a secondary in Economics.
 She hopes to attend medical school and become either a cardiologist or a cardio surgeon.
 Outside of her academic career at Harvard, Lauren is on the board of PERIOD club (a menstrual poverty awareness organization), plays piano with a chamber music group, and is a math tutor at the Cambridge Rindge and Latin School.
 She is excited to learn about oncology and T-cell activation through performing experiments and improving the design of projects in the lab.
 In her free time, Lauren loves to watch movies, try food from different cultures, play golf, and watch baseball.